 Grand Cayman has over 160 named dive sites.
 With new sites going in all the time and the scheduled sinking of the USS Kittiwake very soon, we can satisfy anyone’s underwater desires.

-We provide our guests with complimentary fresh fruit and ice water on all of our Cayman diving tours and charters.
-If you would like we are happy to arrange catered lunches and snacks with prior notice.
+We provide our guests with a complimentary assortment of snacks and ice water on all of our Cayman diving tours and charters.
+If you would like, we are happy to arrange catered lunches and snacks with prior notice.

 Bring a towel, some sunscreen and an appetite for fun.
 You are welcome to bring your own snacks and drinks as we have a cooler with ice on board.

 If it has been more than a year and you have less than 25 dives, then we strongly suggest you take a dive refresher course.
 If it has been more than 18 months and you have less than 10 dives, then we do require a refresher course – see our dive rates.

 Temperatures in the Cayman Islands are almost always pleasant.
 These Caribbean islands experience fairly even temperatures throughout the year.
 In January, temperatures range from 73 to 81; in July, norms range from 80 to 88 (all in degrees Fahrenheit).
 The Cayman Islands' rainy season runs from May to November, and annual rainfall is about 46 inches.
 Don't be afraid to visit during the rainy season, though; unlike the sustained afternoon thunderstorms of Miami and other tropical locations, Cayman rain showers are short, sporadic, and won't impede vacation fun.